benmoran56/esper/README.md

 * esper.remove_component(entity_id, ComponentClass)

 As an example of this, you could have a "Blink" component with a `duration` attribute.
-This can be used to make certain things blink for s specific period of time, then disappear.
+This can be used to make certain things blink for a specific period of time, then disappear.
 For example, the code below shows a simplified case of adding this Component to an Entity when it takes damage in one processor.
 A dedicated `BlinkProcessor` handles the effect, and then removes the Component after the duration expires::